Working with Next Generation

-As the client, it’s crucial that you do your research and become familiar with:
+As a self-directed IRA holder, it’s crucial that you do your research and become familiar with:

 - The different types of tax advantaged accounts;